Table of contents

 By monitoring scroll depth, you can harness this capability, offering actionable insights to enhance the user experience by uncovering your site visitors’ scrolling patterns.
 In this article, we discuss the scroll depth in detail, its significance, and various methods to measure it.

-What is Scroll depth?
+What is scroll depth?

-Scroll depth is an engagement metric that measures how far down a webpage a user scrolls when viewing it.
 It indicates the portion of a webpage that a user has engaged with by scrolling and is usually represented as a percentage.
 It is often combined with other metrics like time on page, bounce rate, and click-through rate to obtain a complete picture of user behavior.

 Website owners, digital marketers, and content creators use this metric to understand how users interact with their content and website design.
 It unlocks insights that help improve content visibility and customer experience.